davidcm/davidcm.github.io/sheepinhell.md

 So run!
 Defend yourself!
 Because, after all, a wolf is by nature a predator, not a prey.

 Break through the dungeons, solve challenges and escape this hell...
 If you can!

+User comments
+---

+"This game has great audio, and a nice art style", Tom Darnell

+"Rampant and fresh action...
+And that being in hell", Nacho Reset

+"Do you want to destroy sheep but never dared to confess?
+Well, this is your game!", Fabián H

+"The game is full of humor", deVuego.es

+"Darkly humorous vision of the afterlife", Craig Forshey, SuperGameDroid.com

 Features
 ---